wbollock/Radarr-and-Sonarr-Setup/Docker-Compose_Setup.md

 Jackett

-This guide can also be used for first time setups of these services, just ignore all the backing up and restoring.You might've seen my [previous guide](https://github.com/wbollock/Radarr-and-Sonarr-Setup/blob/master/Dockerless_Setup.md).
+This guide can also be used for first time setups of these services, just ignore all the backing up and restoring.
+You might've seen my [previous guide](https://github.com/wbollock/Radarr-and-Sonarr-Setup/blob/master/Dockerless_Setup.md).

 Written for Ubuntu 18.04.
 One caveat is that I have had little experience with docker before this, completing the tutorial around a year ago and not touching it since.